SESSIONS OF RELIGIOUS SCHOOL FOR 2017-2018

 RAC (Religious Action Center) trip NEWS

 As its first disbursement of the endowment income, the Endowment Committee decided to subsidize every tenth, eleventh, and twelfth grade student in the congregation to participate in the L’Taken Seminar.
 The cost for a student to attend a L’Taken Seminar is approximately $600, plus spending money for incidentals.
 Thanks to the support of the Endowment, since then over 100 students were able to take part in this truly powerful experience for just $250 to cover program, lodging, and transportation fees.
 Click here to see what the “RAC” trip is all about.
-AND… the Endowment Committee is again subsidizing our trip for February 24 – 27, 2017.
-Watch for photos when we get back!
+AND… the Endowment Committee is again subsidizing our trip for February 23 – 26, 2018.

 ABOUT OUR SCHOOL